knb47/webpage-chatbot-builder/README.md

-# Chatbot Builder for Webpages
+# Chatbot Assistant Builder for Webpages
 ## This application is currently under development.

-**Project purpose:** To allow business to create custom chat agents and deploy them on their webpages to handle user queries.
+**Inspiration**:
-Inspiration: Most chat agents on websites don't allow users to perform actions such as buy a product or cancel an appointment.
+Many existing chat agents on websites are limited, preventing users from performing actions like purchasing products or canceling appointments.

+**Solution**:
-**Solution:** Create a no-code solution that allows business to deploy chat agents to their webpages.
+Develop a no-code platform that allows businesses to seamlessly deploy functional chat agents capable of handling user interactions and actions on their websites.

+**How**:
-**How:** Create a chat engine that handles conversational flow in a standardized manner.
-Then enable business to build a states and actions to feed into the chat engine.
+Design a chat engine that standardizes conversational flow, while allowing businesses to define specific states and actions, which can be integrated into the chat engine to create tailored experiences for users.

 **Technologies:** AWS, Django, FastAPI, LangChain